Shipping Software is a common term with several meanings in the logistics industry:

 General market segmentation of shipping software has areas of emphasis and functionality that can be categorized by modes available and how functionally deep the system will be in performing the basic tasks described above.

-ClearView offers a full-functioning TMS that can deliver real-time rating and visibility that far outpace the legacy TM systems of yesteryear.
+ClearView offers a full-functioning TMS that can deliver real-time rating and supply chain visibility that far outpace the legacy TMS systems of yesteryear.